A Day at Knowledge Beginnings

 Meals and Snacks

-Served in a family-style setting, meals and snacks are tasty, healthy, and foster valuable learning opportunities.
+Served in a family-style setting, meals and snacks are tasty, healthful, and foster valuable learning opportunities.
 At the table, children build social skills through casual discussion with each other and teachers.
-Discussions about food and nutrition teach children about healthy lifestyles.
+Discussions about food and nutrition teach children about healthful lifestyles.
 Mealtimes also provide an opportunity for children to discuss the day's events and to communicate their feelings with one another.

 Napping in the afternoon helps children relax and prepare for more learning.
 The teacher is always present and children can read, draw or do a puzzle if they wake up early.
 After some quiet time, children are re-energized and ready to take on the remainder of the day!

-Playing outdoors isn't just fun-it helps children grow and stay active and healthy.
+Playing outdoors isn't just fun—it helps children grow and stay active and healthful.
 By extending classroom activities into our outdoor areas, learning takes on new meaning and involves opportunities to interact with nature.